geirman/another-react-guide/README.md

 ## Components
 ### Use Classes and Stateless Functions
 #### Classes
-When using ES6, you should also create your components as classes with `class extends React.Component` instead of ES5 `React.createClass` (unless you need mixins, but this should be a rare case and you have very godo reason to do so).
+When using ES6, you should also create your components as classes with `class extends React.Component` instead of ES5 `React.createClass`.
+The downside is you cannot use mixins, but that's okay because [HOCs](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) are the new mixin.

 **Example:** [(Open in JS Bin)](http://jsbin.com/vimate/edit?js,output)
 ```jsx